 So my considered advice dear No Mojo is to find out if you have a hidden imbalance that may be dimming your desire by testing your hormone levels as soon as you can say “saliva test.”
 This is the most convenient, stress-free and painless (no needles) way to measure hormone levels.
 Saliva and bloodspot tests too can measure bioavailable or “free” hormone levels to help identify which hormones are actively at work in your body, and which are playing hooky.
 Shedding a light on this hormonal playing field can illuminate long ignored imbalances that may not only be the culprit behind a libido gone AWOL but a number of other unwanted symptoms you had no idea were caused by a hormone imbalance.

-Follow the easy home collection instructions, mail in your samples in the self-contained mailer, and book a phone consult with me to review and interpret your test results once you have them (usually within 3 to 5 business days of receipt of samples) in your hot little hand.
+Follow the easy home collection instructions, mail in your samples in the self-contained mailer, and book a phone consult with me to review and interpret your test results once you have them in your hot little hand.
 We can take an hour to review your results together so that you fully understand any detected imbalances, how they relate to your symptoms, natural supplements you may need to take, and lifestyle changes to make that will bring your hormones back into balance and your libido back into your life.